3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_03/angular/angular-http.md

 AJAX calls are the way Single-Page Apps (SPAs) communicate with the Server.

+## Review Promises

+When using Angular, AJAX calls are done via **Promises**, so let's do a quick review.

+Promises in JS work similar to real-life Promises.

+When I order food at H&F, I get a receipt and a promise: "Go stand over there and I promise you I will give you your food".
+When the cook completes (aka resolves) that promise, I am given my food then can continue to sit down and eat.

+`orderFood.then(grabFood).then(sitDown).then(eatFood).catch(complainToManager);`

 ## Codealong Intro (10 mins)

 We've only been working with hardcoded data so far.
 Today that changes, it's time to kick it up a notch.